The new rules for the UK, during the Covid-19 pandemic, call for collective responsibility in reducing the transmission rates.

 Despite the relaxed rules, it is important to practise hygiene and distancing rules at all times.

-These rules reduces the chances of getting the virus or transmitting it to others through droplets from body fluids being breathed in or touching surfaces.
+These rules reduce the chances of getting the virus or transmitting it to others through droplets from body fluids being breathed in or touching surfaces.

 Enjoy, and stay safe whilst socialising!